Graphene key for novel hardware security

-Category: Environment Hits: 1As more private data is stored and shared digitally, researchers are exploring new ways to protect data against attacks from bad actors.
+Category: Environment Hits: 4As more private data is stored and shared digitally, researchers are exploring new ways to protect data against attacks from bad actors.
 Current silicon technology exploits microscopic differences between computing components to create secure keys, but artificial intelligence (AI) techniques can be used to predict these keys and gain access to data.
 Now, researchers have designed a way to make the encrypted keys harder to crack.

 Read more https://www.sciencedaily.com/releases/2021/05/210510171950.htm